-1 The use of joint checks payable to an DBE subcontractor and supplier may be allowed to purchase materials and supplies under limited circumstances.
-See VII USE OF JOINT CHECKS UNDER THE DBE PROGRAM
+1 The use of joint checks payable to a DBE subcontractor and supplier may be allowed to purchase materials and supplies under limited circumstances.
+See VIII USE OF JOINT CHECKS UNDER THE DBE PROGRAM

-- B. DBE subcontractors, manufacturers, suppliers, trucking companies, and any second tier subcontractors shall be listed on the respective DBE forms as specified below in order to receive credit. - C. The following forms are due to the Department's Project Manager or designee by the close of business, 4:30 P.M.
-Hawaii Standard Time (HST), five (5) days after bid opening:2 - 1.
+- B. DBE subcontractors, manufacturers, suppliers, trucking companies and any second tier subcontractors shall be listed on the respective DBE forms as specified below in order to receive credit. - C. The following forms are due five (5) days after bid opening:2 - 1.
 DBE Confirmation and Commitment Agreement.
-This form must be signed by the bidder/offeror and each DBE subcontractor, manufacturer, supplier, or trucking company.
-Information to be provided on the form shall include, among other things, the project number, the DBE's NAICS codes, description of work, bid items with corresponding price information, prime contractor name and contact information DBE name and contact information and subcontractor name and contact information if the DBE is a second tier subcontractor. - DBE Contract Goal Verification and Good Faith Efforts (GFE) Documentation for Construction.
+This form must be signed by the bidder/offeror and each DBE subcontractor, manufacturer, supplier, or trucking company and submitted to the State Project Manager.
+Information to be provided on the form shall include, among other things, the project number, the DBE's NAICS codes, description of work, bid items with corresponding price information, prime contractor name and contact information DBE name and contact information and subcontractor name and contact information if the DBE is a second tier subcontractor. - 2.
+DBE Contract Goal Verification and Good Faith Efforts (GFE) Documentation for Construction.
 List the dollar amount of all subcontractors, manufacturers, suppliers, and trucking companies (both DBE and non-DBE firms).
 Bidder/offeror must also list the DBE project goal on this form (See paragraph D below regarding goal calculation).
-The bidder/offeror must submit documentation demonstrating how the DBE goal was met or how the bidder/offeror attempted to meet the goal if the goal was not met.
-This documentation shall include quotations for both DBE and non-DBE subcontractors when a non-DBE is selected over a DBE for the project.
-Documentation of good faith efforts is required irrespective of whether the bidder/offeror met the DBE project goal.
+If the project goal is not met, the bidder/offeror shall submit documentation of good faith efforts including quotations for both DBE and non-DBE subcontractors when a non-DBE is selected over a DBE for the project.

-The above forms must be complete and provide the necessary information to properly evaluate bids/proposals.
 Failure to provide any of the above shall be cause for bid/proposal rejection.

 - D. Calculation of the DBE contract goal for this project is the proportionate contract dollar value of work performed, materials, and goods to be supplied by DBEs.
 DBE credit shall not be given for mobilization, force account items and allowance items.
 This DBE contract goal is applicable to all the contract work performed for this project and is calculated as follows: - 1.
-DBE contract goal percentage = Contract Dollar Value of the work to be performed by DBE subcontractors and manufacturers, plus 60% of the contract dollar value of DBE suppliers, divided by the sum of all contract items (sum of all contract items is the total amount for comparison of bids less mobilization, force account items, and allowance items).
+DBE contract goal percentage = Contract Dollar Value of the work to be performed by DBE subcontractors and manufacturers, plus 60% of the contract dollar value of DBE suppliers, divided by the sum of all contract items (sum of all contract items is the total amount for comparison of bids less mobilization, force account items, and allowance items). - 2.
+The Department shall adjust the bidder's/offeror's DBE contract goal to the amount of the project goal if it finds that the bidder/offeror met the goal but erroneously calculated a lower percentage.
+If the amount the bidder/offeror submits as its contract goal exceeds the project goal, the bidder/offeror shall be held to the higher goal.